primate-run/primate/docs/guides/backends/add-a-ruby-backend.md

 ---
-name: Add a Ruby backend
+title: Add a Ruby backend
 ---

 Add Ruby routes with the `@primate/ruby` module.
 Write handlers in Ruby; Primate